IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 1. Click on `Create OpenLibertyApplication` button.

 1. Delete the default template.
 Copy and paste the above `OpenLibertyApplication` custom resource (CR).
 Under `env` variables, replace the 3 instances of `ENTER_YOUR_ROUTER_HOSTNAME_HERE` (within the URLs) with the hostname of the router in your cluster.
-To get just the hostname, run command `oc get route -n keycloak -o yaml | grep Hostname | sed "s/^.*: //"` on web terminal and then copy the output value.
-The hostname is stored inside the route.
+To get just the hostname, run the following command in web terminal and then copy the output value:

+    ```
+    oc get route -n keycloak -o yaml | grep Hostname | sed "s/^.*: //"
+    ```

+    - The hostname is stored inside the route.
 Above command finds the line with hostname and retrieves its value.
+    - Example hostname value: _leojc-wug-cluster-c53a941250098acc3d804eba23ee3789-0000.tor01.containers.appdomain.cloud_

 1. Click on `Create` button.